sinan-ozel/model-servers/README.md

 Clone the repo and run the "full pipeline" or any one of the tasks that go into the full pipeline.
 You can actually do this without VSCode, just read the file `.vscode/tasks.json` and run the same scripts manually.

+Under the same file, you can also find the script that uploads to a custom ECR server, if you need to send a corporate or personal server on AWS.

 ---